Ashwin-Rajesh/Verilog_comm/i2c/readme.md

 ## Finite state machine

 - The core of the I2C IP works using a finite state machine.
 This is its state transition diagram.
 It is a moore machine (almost).
-SDA and SCL depends on the state it is in, but SDA can also be dependent on address/data that is being sent.
+SCL depends on the state of the FSM, but SDA can also be dependent on address/data that is being sent
+- Here, SDA dependent on data register is represented by an ```x```).
+- Sometimes SDA level depends on another device on the bus.
+This is represented by a ```z```

 States